occultlang/occult/README.md

 - [x] Enhance for loops further
 - [x] Remove the unsafe keyword entirely because of the memory safety guarantee
 - [x] Static analyzer base for Occult
+- [ ] Change import to include and reserve import for a module system

 ### Temporary
 - [x] Add a "compilerbreakpoint" keyword (stops codegen / program during compilation)